srinivassaitangudu/helpers1/docs/work_tools/all.devops_docker.reference.md

 # Code organization

-- A repo or directory is "releasable" if it can build a Docker container and run its code inside the container
+- A repo or directory is "runnable" if it can build a Docker container and run its code inside the container
   - E.g., `//helpers`, `//amp`, `//orange`, `optimizer`
-- Each directory that is releasable contains the files:
+- Each directory that is runnable contains the files:
   - `changelog.txt`: store the changelog
   - `devops`: dir with all the Docker files needed to build and run a container